 Washougal’s Theodosy Berry grabbed an interception around midfield with 21 seconds left to seal the game for the Panthers, who had rallied from a 13-0 halftime deficit.

-Three big ones: The Bantams threw an interception at the Panthers’ 8 on their first possession.
-Clarkston also missed a 26-yard field goal and an extra point.
+Helping make possible that rally, the Bantams threw a red-zone interception on their first possession and later missed a 26-yard field goal and an extra point.

-“That’s something we struggled at this year,” Hajek said.
+“That’s something we struggled at this year,” Hajek said of his own team's extra points.
 “Early on, we couldn’t hit extra points.
 So if you look at our stats, we’re lucky to go 50 percent.

-“As soon as they hiked the ball, everything felt like slow motion,” Boylan said.
-“As soon as I kicked it, I knew it was in.”
+But “as soon as they hiked the ball, everything felt like slow motion,” Boylan said.
+“And as soon as I kicked it, I knew it was in.”

-Washougal will play Lynden in the quarterfinal round.
-Clarkston finished 9-2 after getting bounced in the opening round for the ninth time in as many trips.
+Clarkston finished with a 9-2 record after getting bounced in the opening round for the ninth time in as many trips.
 Clarkston’s last win at State came in 1989.

 “I told (our players) not to let this diminish their season,” Bye said.
 “It’s been five years since we’ve been to State.